 I know I have heard many times in my life to not judge a book by its cover and this lesson is very similar to that.
 And it also applies to your money.

-And maybe those that have very little, have a lot of a money, but don't enjoy having a lot of stuff, but these people are actually very happy, because in the end it's not the things you have that really does make you happy.
+And maybe those that have very little, have a lot of a money, but don't enjoy having a lot of stuff, but these people are actually very happy, because in the end it's not the things you have that really make you happy.
+It's the love, the people, the joy, that you have.

 Did you have any other major takeaways from this movie?
-Share them in the comments below.
+Let me know your thoughts on this movie.